Adrenal fatigue is a condition which has been ignored or misunderstood by the medical community.

 Some of the above symptoms can be attributed to the over production of adrenaline in the presence of low cortisol.

 If you have experienced a chronic illness or have had an unending infection such as bronchitis or pneumonia, this also adds to the cumulative depletion of the adrenals.

-Extreme adrenal fatigue can manifest as gout, rheumatoid arthritis, or schizophrenia.
+Continued low cortisol levels could manifest as gout, rheumatoid arthritis, or schizophrenia.

 This chronic condition is capable of destroying any sense of normalcy in your life.